MissStrong/ICS4U/Unit 1/Mathematical Operators.md

 | `--`     | `score--;`           | Subtracts 1 from the value of `score`.<br><br/>Essentially equivalent to `score = score - 1;` and `score -= 1;`. |

 For other mathematical operators, we would need to use built-in methods from the class called `Math`.

+### Java API

+The [Java Application Program Interface (API)](https://docs.oracle.com/javase/7/docs/api/) is a collection of prewritten packages, classes, and interfaces.
+We can use it to find out what packages, classes, and interfaces exist and how we can use them when we are writing code in Java.

+For example, under **All Classes**, we can find **Math**.
+Under **Methods Summary**, we can see all its built-in methods.
+One of the methods is `pow(double a, double b)`.
+This tells that if we want to evaluate 2<sup>3</sup>, we would use `Math.pow(2, 3)`.
+(This is an example of coercion, since 2 and 3 are actually integers, not doubles.)